timn/ha-solarflow/README.md

 Replace `ip` by the (fixed) IP address of Home Assistant.
 This will overwrite the DNS name.

-If you use AdGuard for redirectig DNS traffic (see below), change the exposed exports ports for TCP and UDP traffic to 1053.
+If you use AdGuard for redirecting DNS traffic (see below), change the exposed exports ports for TCP and UDP traffic to 1053.
 Do not do this if you use a static network configuration.